How we responded to the school closures

-The enforced school closures of Spring and Summer 2020 were an incredibly challenging time for all schools.
+The enforced school closures of 2020 and 2021 were an incredibly challenging time for all schools.
 At Tudor Primary, we were determined to maintain the vital partnership that exists between home and school.

 - ensuring our partnership remains in school and in the home...

 Just a few examples of the fantastic feedback we received:

 'The school has been exceptional during this year.
 The support on hand from the teachers has been fantastic, and the resources which we were provided with - such as workbooks - were gratefully received.

 As neither myself or my husband work in the education sector, home schooling has been both rewarding and challenging.
 However, I am certain with all this in place, it has made our lives a lot easier.